-Use this to set the line and/or symbols for a 2D line plot, 2D or 3D scatter plot or a polar plot.
+Use this to set the line and/or symbols for 2D or 3D scatter plots, polar plots and spiderweb/star plots.
+For spiderweb/star plots only the line colours can be set for each group.

 Lists the current plot for you to specify the line or symbol attributes.
 If groups have been specified on the data menu then these will be shown in the list for each graph.
 The groups are represented by the ordinal values and you can then set line/symbol attributes for each different level of the group.